kraenhansen/wasm-io-2025-talk/pages/polygen.md

 - Write universal (native & web) apps with ease
 - Brings growing WebAssembly ecosystem to React Native
 - Writing Polyglot business logic
-  - Rust|Go in the core, React/TypeScript in the UI
+  - Rust | Go in the core, React/TypeScript in the UI

 </v-clicks>

 <!--

 [click] It is truly universal.

-[click] You can easily bring your web app to native, [click] or your native app to the web.
+Your apps work on Web and native seamlessly.

-[click] You can use existing WebAssembly libraries in React Native.
-One of such examples is a crypto library, which is not provided in react native.
+[click] You can use existing WebAssembly ecosystem in React Native.
+One of such examples is a crypto library, which is not provided in react native out of the box.

-[click] Finally, you can extend react native functionality with languages other than C++
+[click] Finally, you can extend react native functionality with languages other than C++, or write business logic.

+By the way, the project name comes from the word "polyglot" and "codegen".

 [click] Any language that compiles into WASM can be used, obviously.
+We get best of both worlds, React for UI, the language you like for business logic.
 -->

 ---